OSGeo/PROJ/docs/source/apps/proj.rst

     Usage of *+opt* varies with projection and for a complete description consult the :ref:`projection pages <projections>`.

+.. versionadded:: 9.3.0

+    *{crs}* is one of the possibilities accepted by proj_create(), provided it expresses a projected CRS, like a WKT string, an object code (like "EPSG:32632") a PROJJSON string, etc.
+    The projection computed will be those of the map projection implied by the transformation from the base geographic CRS of the projected CRS to the projected CRS.

 One or more files (processed in left to right order) specify the source of data to be converted.
 A ``-`` will specify the location of processing standard